Seven out of ten students take out loans to pay for school. So if you have student debt, you are not alone.

 If you don’t meet the requirements of any of these grants above, don’t stress out yet.
 There are other ways out.

 Many companies have been offering student loan repayment as an employee benefit.
-If you already work at a company you love, and they don’t offer this benefit, you can always suggest it.
-By adhering to this benefit, the company will be making a positive impact on your personal wellness while contributing to the country’s economy.
+If you already work at a you love, and they don’t offer this benefit, you can always suggest it.
+By adhering to this benefit, the will be making a positive impact on your personal while contributing to the country’s economy.

 Another option is to overcome your debt is to access income-driven repayment programs such as the Pay As You Earn Repayment Plan, Income-Based Repayment Plan, and the Income-Contingent Repayment Plan.
 All these repayment plans will considerably reduce your monthly payment.